guipostic/M2_GENIOMHE_C/01_basics.md

 Developing programs in C requires the following steps:

-1. **Writing Code**: The C program is written in a text editor or integrated development environment (IDE).
+1. **Writing code**: The C program is written in a text editor or integrated development environment (IDE).

 2. **Compilation**: The C compiler (such as GCC, Clang, or Microsoft Visual C++) translates the C source code into machine code or an intermediate form, depending on the target platform and compiler options.
 This process is known as compilation.